Big tech executives headed to Capitol Hill for antitrust hearing next week

-WASHINGTON (Reuters) - Executives from Amazon.com Inc, Apple Inc, Facebook Inc and Alphabet’s Google will testify before a House congressional committee next week in a hearing to discuss the tremendous market power wielded by online platforms.
+WASHINGTON (Reuters) - Executives from Amazon.com Inc (AMZN.O), Apple Inc (AAPL.O), Facebook Inc (FB.O) and Alphabet’s Google (GOOGL.O) will testify before a House congressional committee next week in a hearing to discuss the tremendous market power wielded by online platforms.

 In a statement on Tuesday, the U.S. House of Representatives Judiciary Committee’s antitrust subcommittee said witnesses would include Adam Cohen, director of economic policy at Google; Nate Sutton, associate general counsel for regulation at Amazon; Facebook’s Matt Perault, head of global policy development and Apple vice president for corporate law Kyle Andeer.